Agilan30/Orange-HRM-site-AT-Project-2/README.md

 - Then validate if the options - User Management, Job, Organization, Qualifications, Nationalities, Corporate Banking, Configurations are displayed on the header of the web page.
 - Then validate the Main Menu of the Orange HRM site.
 - Check if all the options - Admin, PIM, Leave, Time, Recruitment, My Info, Performance, Dashboard, Directory, Maintenance, Buzz are displayed.
-- Now logout from admin and login with the 2nd user from your JSON list

 ## Test case check list based on the Scenerio: